What is the New York Scaffold Law?

 - Demolition of a building or other applicable structure

-- Repairing, altering, painting, or cleaning of a building or other applicable structure
+- Repairing, altering, painting, or cleaning a building or other applicable structure

-- Erection of scaffolding, hoists, stays, ladders, slings, handers, blocks, pulleys, braces, irons, ropes, or related types of equipment
+- Erection of scaffolding, hoists, stays, ladders, slings, hangers, blocks, pulleys, braces, irons, ropes, or related types of equipment

-When wondering whether your injury will be covered by the Scaffold Law, the first question that needs to be answered is whether the incident involved gravity.
-If it didn’t, then the New York Scaffold Law will not apply, and you will need to pursue other avenues to get your claim covered.
-Because of the strict liability placed on Owners and General Contractors, there are limited defenses available to them.
-All that needs to be proven for a successful claim is: (1) the entity was the Owner or General Contractor of the construction project; (2) the activity that produced the injury was a covered activity; and (3) your injury was caused by gravity.
-If these factors are established, the only defense available to the Owner and General Contractor is to prove that you were provided with proper safety devices and with safety instructions, and that your accident was only caused by your intentional disregard for safety devices and instructions (known as the “worker recalcitrant” defense).
-This is an extremely difficult defense to prove, as the worker’s actions are not otherwise considered in the evaluation of the statutory liability.
+When wondering whether the Scaffold Law will cover your injury, the first question that needs to be answered is whether the incident involved gravity.
+If it didn’t, the New York Scaffold Law will not apply, and you will need to pursue other avenues to cover your claim.
+Because of the strict liability placed on Owners and General Contractors, they have limited defenses.
+All that needs to be proven for a successful claim are: (1) the entity was the Owner or General Contractor of the construction project; (2) the activity that produced the injury was covered; and (3) your injury was caused by gravity.
+If these factors are established, the only defense available to the Owner and General Contractor is to prove that you were provided with proper safety devices and with safety instructions and that your accident was only caused by your intentional disregard for safety devices and instructions (known as the “worker recalcitrant” defense).
+This is an extremely difficult defense to prove, as the worker’s actions are not otherwise considered in evaluating statutory liability.

-However, this doesn’t mean that all claims under Labor Law section 240 are simple to establish.
+However, this doesn’t mean all claims under Labor Law section 240 are simple to establish.
 The New York Scaffold Law is deliberately written to be very specific about what it covers, and the courts are strict about its interpretation.
-Because this law allows for injured workers to recover more than they would in a normal workers’ compensation case, the courts must be strict about what cases fall under it.
+Because this law allows injured workers to recover more than they would in a normal workers’ compensation case, the courts must be strict about what cases fall under it.
 The law also only applies to workers within the construction industry and does not apply to those individuals who are performing routine maintenance, manufacturing, or decorative work on a structure.
-Therefore, this law would not apply to any injured pedestrians, drivers in passing cars, or other individuals who may be injured when simply walking near or past a construction site.
-Those who are not in the construction industry will need to file a personal injury lawsuit and cannot file a claim under the New York Scaffold Law.
+Therefore, this law would not apply to any injured pedestrians, passing car drivers, or others who may be injured when simply walking near or past a construction site.
+Those not in the construction industry will need to file a personal injury lawsuit and cannot file a claim under the New York Scaffold Law.

 What do construction workers need to know about the New York Scaffold Law?

-- Any scaffolding that is placed 20 or more feet above the ground must be fitted with a safety railing that is a minimum of 34 inches in height.
-The railing must also be securely fastened to the scaffold, and it must be fitted along the full length of the scaffold, not stop a few feet from either end.
+- Any scaffolding placed 20 or more feet above the ground must be fitted with a safety railing that is a minimum of 34 inches in height.
+The railing must also be securely fastened to the scaffold and fitted along the full length of the scaffold, not stopping a few feet from either end.
 Additionally, the scaffolding “shall be so constructed as to bear four times the maximum weight required to be dependent therefrom or placed thereon when in use,” meaning that it must be able to bear four times its maximum weight.
-Routine inspections of all scaffolding and riggings must take place before each shift to make sure that there is no damage that poses a danger to workers.
+Routine inspections of all scaffolding and riggings must occur before each shift to ensure that no damage poses a danger to workers.

-- If there is additional equipment is necessary to the project, like ladders or ropes, these must be kept in proper working order.
+- If additional equipment is necessary for the project, like ladders or ropes, these must be kept in proper working order.
 If they have any damage, they must be fixed or replaced before work can continue in that area.

 - Any erection of scaffolding must be constructed a minimum of 10 feet away from electrical power lines to prevent falls from heights due to electrocution or electrical shocks.